 Published date: 31st December 2019 | Author: Kacey Bradley

 Let’s be honest – wedding planning can be a bit of a pain in the arse.
-Anyone who has started to dabble in the world of sorting out a wedding has likely been met with nagging family members, ridiculous arguments that go on for days over the colours for the table napkins and people asking ‘so what are you doing to lose weight?’
+Anyone who has started to dabble in the world of sorting out a wedding has likely been met with nagging family members, wedding stress, and ridiculous arguments that go on for days over the colours for the table napkins and people asking ‘so what are you doing to lose weight?’
 Eyeroll.

 So, instead of turning into this century’s biggest Bridezilla (we see you), take some time to chill out and enjoy the planning process with our top tips on dealing with wedding stress.

 1. Take time away from planning, as a couple

 When there’s so much to plan (why do the movies make it look so simple?) it’s easy to accidentally forget about that all-important ‘you time’.
 Set aside an evening or go hard and plan a whole day, where you put the wedding mags away and forget about planning that big day.

 Having a day to spend time on some self-care will help you escape the wedding stress, especially if you spend it chilling out with your partner.
 Why not head out for dinner together before enjoying an evening of Netflix, wine and face masks?